 Vegan Gluten-Free Muffins

 To make these gluten-free banana muffins vegan, use an egg replacer or flax eggs.
 Make a flax egg by combining 1 Tbsp flax meal with 3 Tbsps warm water per egg.
 Let it sit for 5 minutes and beat in just as you would with the eggs.
 The cinnamon crumble can be made vegan by using either a vegan butter or coconut oil in place of the butter.

 This muffin recipe includes a basic powdered sugar glaze.
 But you can introduce other flavors with these easy toppings.

 - Peanut Butter Glaze – Salty peanut butter is yummy with banana and cinnamon.
-Place 1/4 c peanut butter and 3 Tbsps cream in a microwave-safe bowl, heat in the microwave for 30 seconds.
+Place 1/4 c peanut butter and 3 Tbsps cream or dairy-free mik sub in a microwave-safe bowl.
+Heat in the microwave for 30 seconds.
 Stir.
-If is melted and smooth, it’s done.
-Otherwise, microwave for 20 -30 seconds and stir.
+If it is melted and smooth, it’s done.
+Otherwise, microwave for 15 seconds more and stir.
 Drizzle over the cooled muffins.

 - Strawberry Sauce – Strawberries are a perfect sweet and tart combo with banana.
 Try my three-ingredient easy strawberry sauce.